Races with Changing Faces - Other Races

 The look of M'Ress apparently inspired the makeup of two members of the Federation Council in "Star Trek: The Voyage Home" but it is unknown whether they were called Caitians at least behind the scenes.
 The Art of Star Trek, for instance, simply refers to them as "dignitaries".
 The look of the one dignitary with reddish brown fur/hair largely matches that of M'Ress.
 He too has the ears on the side of his head, unlike an actual cat.
 Unlike M'Ress, this apparently male individual sports a beard, which is somewhat reminiscent of the ruff of a lynx.
 The other possible Caitian in the movie has black fur and seems to look a bit less cat-like.
 But his facial features may just look different and more human-like because he lacks the "lynx beard".
 Both have light green or yellow eyes.
 The two do not sit next to each other in the conference room as many other pairs of the same race, but since they both wear Starfleet uniforms, it seems possible they represent Starfleet, rather than their (presumably common) home planet.
 Overall, it is a logical assumption that if M'Ress is Caitian, these are two more members of her race.

 The cute kitten from PRO: "Lost and Found" too is supposed to be Caitian.
 Like T'Ana, this Caitian is less anthropomorphic than some other iterations of the species, with one notable exception: the humanoid eyes.
-It still remains to be confirmed on screen that the kitten really belongs to this species that we would not expect to encounter in the Delta Quadrant.
+It was never confirmed on screen that the kitten really belongs to this species (that we would not expect to encounter in the Delta Quadrant).

 Side note There are other feline races in Star Trek besides the Caitians or the candidates that could be Caitians.
 The Kzinti from TAS: "The Slaver Weapon" are sometimes said to be related to the Caitians, for which any canon evidence is missing.
 In Lower Decks, there is a Kzinti officer aboard the Cerritos, who looks much like the Kzinti in TAS and unlike T'Ana, thereby maintaining the visual distinction.